sverchkov/docker-cytoscape-desktop/README.md

-# Cytoscape Desktop in a Docker Container
+# Cytoscape Desktop in a Docker Image

+Cytoscape Desktop in Docker image with GUI running using xvfb and VNC server

 ## Build
 ```